diodechain/website/_posts/2023-06-20-cost-of-data-breach.md

 ### An Increasing Threat

 Between 2020 and 2022, the average total cost of a breach increased by 13% to [$4.35 million](https://www.ibm.com/downloads/cas/OJDVQGRY) - the highest it has ever been.
-Data breaches have a significant ripple effect, with 83% of organizations experiencing multiple breaches, while only 17% experiencing their first.
-Consequently, around 60% of companies raise prices to cope with the resulting financial burden.
+Data breaches have a significant ripple effect throughout an organization.
+83% of breached organizations that have already experienced multiple breaches.
+Consequently, around 60% of companies are forced to raise prices to cope with the resulting financial burden, ultimately erroding a competative edge.

 The implications of these breaches extend beyond individual businesses, impacting the overall landscape of data security.